TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Core/Configuration/ModifyLoadedPageTsConfigEvent.rst

 ModifyLoadedPageTsConfigEvent
 =============================

-Extensions can modify pageTSConfig entries that can be overridden or added, based on the root line.
+Extensions can modify Page TSConfig entries that can be overridden or added, based on the root line.

 API